Andrew-Moody/Arcade-Game-Engine/README.md

 ### Arcade Game Engine written in C++ with SDL2

 As part of Harvard's CS50x online course, we are asked to create a final project that can be anything we want.
 The project I have chosen to create is a game engine that provides all the facilities necessary to create arcade style games.
-The engine is written in C++ and uses SDL2 to handle texture rendering.
+The engine is written in C++ and uses SDL2 to handle texture rendering, input, and sound.
 The engine will allow switching between multiple games at runtime by means of a game select menu.
 Along with the engine, a few sample games will be created to show off features of the engine.